nitsudgo/blog/programming/notion-as-a-cms-for-nextjs-blogging.md

 A quick google search led me to a React library called [react-notion-x](https://github.com/NotionX/react-notion-x).
 This library would do most of the heavy lifting and allow me to concentrate in writing up pages in Notion itself.
 I can then fetch and render them as React components on my app!

-> 🤫 In the spirit of DRY (Don't Repeat Yourself), I won't be going through the entire implementation process step by step, as this has already been well documented.
+> [!info] In the spirit of DRY (Don't Repeat Yourself), I won't be going through the entire implementation process step by step, as this has already been well documented.
 Instead, I'll be outlining the important bits and considerations that I came across when working.

 **Before we start, it should be noted that the pages you wish to render should be published to the web.
 You can do this by opening the Notion page you wish to publish, and activating Share → Share to Web.
 If you don't do this, you'll have to get an access token and pass that to the component we'll be using.
 I'm not gonna cover that in this writeup though.**